hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

 this is a bit of a contentious pattern, but one we find utility from: for certain kinds of classes/modules, we may abbreviate certain words of certain of their method names in a regular way.

-(as well there is a simplified variant whose draft is in the commit message of this commit)

 to absolutely *anyone*
 who hasn't read this, the effect may just appear as messy and erratic,